Recovering from a heart attack can take several months, and it's very important not to rush your rehabilitation.

 Never take a food supplement without first consulting your GP.
 Some supplements, such as beta-carotene, could be potentially harmful.

-Research has found that people who have had heart attacks and continue to binge drink are twice as likely to die of a serious health condition, such as another heart attack or stroke, compared with people who moderate their drinking after having a heart attack.
+Research has found that people who have had heart attacks and continue to binge drink are twice as likely to die of a serious health condition, such as another heart attack or stroke, compared to people who moderate their drinking after having a heart attack.

 Contact your GP if you find it difficult to moderate your drinking.
 Counselling services and medications can help you reduce your alcohol intake.
-See treatment for alcohol misuse for more information.

 Read more about treating obesity.